A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

-Following the job specifications and focusing on job entities (e.g., the drone and bridge elements to inspection) contribute to good results from the inspection.
-Analysis of the collected data further provides measurements that reveal if the trainee meets requirements in the inspection.
-A reference path for each task is part of the job specifications, which is defined by a sequence of reference points on the path.
+Although the drone has the gimbal and zoom functions to make the data collection more flexible, the flexibility is bounded.
+Therefore, the inspector’s ability to send the assistant drone to suitable locations is still critical to obtaining desired inspection data in desired quality.
+For the training purpose, TASBID recommends reference paths appropriate for performing individual tasks, but not for the entire job, to the trainee.
 Let $t$ be the index of tasks and $n$ be the index of reference points. $\{\vec{p}_{t,n}|n=1, \dots, N_t\}$ defines the reference flying path for the drone in task $t$.
-A speed limit, $\overline{v}$, is also specified for the drone in performing the inspection tasks.

-{\it On-path Analysis.} Denote $X_{t,i}$ as the binary variable indicating if the drone in frame $i$ is on the reference path of task $t$, for $t=1, \dots, T$ and $i=1,\dots, N$. $\sum_{t=1}^TX_{t,i}\leq 1$ for any $i$, indicating the drone cannot be on more than one task simultaneously.
+Denote $X_{t,i}$ as the binary variable indicating if the drone in frame $i$ is on the reference path of task $t$, for any $t$ and $i$. $\sum_{t=1}^TX_{t,i}\leq 1$ for any $i$, indicating the drone cannot be on more than one task simultaneously.
 Using Algorithm \ref{algorithm_inpath} below, the analysis module evaluates if the drone is on the reference path for task $t$.
 Specifically, the algorithm uses the reference path of task $t$ and the location of the drone as inputs to determine the value of the binary variable $X_{t,i}$.

-Using the output of the algorithm, the starting frame of task $t$, $I_{t,s}$, and the ending frame, $I_{t,e}$, are determined accordingly.
-The analysis module treats the first frame when $X_{t,i}$ takes one as the starting frame for task $t$ and the last frame when $X_{t,i}$ takes one as the ending frame:
+Using the outputs of Algorithm \ref{algorithm_inpath}, the starting frame of task $t$, $I_{t,s}$, and the ending frame, $I_{t,e}$, are determined accordingly.
+The analysis module treats the first frame when $X_{t,i}$ is one as the starting frame for task $t$ and the last frame when $X_{t,i}$ is one as the ending frame: